guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 ### 3.3 Product Improvement

-We may use aggregated, anonymized data to:
-- Improve Extension performance
-- Fix bugs and errors
-- Develop new features
-- Optimize user experience

-**Important:** We never access individual user data for product improvement.
-Any analytics are derived from error logs that contain no personally identifiable information.
+We do not collect or transmit user data for analytics purposes.
+Any product improvements are informed solely by non-user-specific error events, extension version metrics, and voluntary user feedback provided through support communications.

 ## 4. Data Storage and Security